waku-org/specs/standards/core/store.md

 The following are not considered as part of the adversarial model:
 - An adversary with a global view of all the peers and their connections.
 - An adversary that can eavesdrop on communication links between arbitrary pairs of peers (unless the adversary is one end of the communication).
-Specifically, the communication channels are assumed to be secure.
+In specific, the communication channels are assumed to be secure.

 ### Future Work